-Greystones TidyTowns and other community members advocate for safe and adequate accessibility about public roads and spaces.
-Accessibility covers a broad spectrum of needs.
-These range from safe walking routes to area schools, wheelchair accessibility, and cycling paths for recreation and commuters.
+Greystones TidyTowns and many local community members advocate for safe and adequate accessibility about public roads and spaces.
+Accessibility covers a broad spectrum of needs from safe walking routes to area schools, wheelchair access, and cycling paths for recreation and commuters.

-Safer and more convenient accessibility options about communities lifts the reliance on cars for day to day mobility needs.
+Safer and more convenient accessibility options about communities lift the reliance on cars for day to day mobility needs.
 In turn, this helps reduce pollution, carbon emissions, transportation costs, and traffic congestion.
-Better yet it can also have a knock-on impact of improving personal health, financial constraints and social connections.
+Better yet, it can also have a knock-on impact of improving personal health, financial burdens, and social connections.

-We welcome partnerships from the all, including the disabled community, elderly, cyclists, Municipal Council, transport authorities and others.
-Join this effort to improve equality through robust public accessibility.
+We welcome partnerships from all, including the disabled community, elderly, cyclists, Municipal Council, transport authorities, and others.
+Join this effort to improve equality and sustainability through safe and robust public accessibility.

-You can submit to our mapping system through this form.
+You can submit to our mapping system through this link.